Salary by region

 As the success of this role relies on the relationship built between business executives and Head of Department or Group sponsors, a focus is being placed on soft skills, such as effective communication, collaboration and influencing skills.

-Professionals who are new to the role of Group Accountant can expect a good starting salary.
-The typical baseline offering is £50,000, which has the potential to increase to £60,000 at the midpoint.
-Experienced professionals with desirable skill sets can command a salary of up to £90,000.
+Professionals who are new to the role of group accountant can expect a good starting salary.
+The typical baseline offering is £43,000, which has the potential to increase to £50,000 at the midpoint.
+Experienced professionals with desirable skill sets can command a salary of up to £80,000.

 The most generous offers are being made to fully qualified accountants with 5 or more years’ experience in the role.
 Excellent written and verbal communication skills are a must, as are formal accounting qualifications.